 Creating a registration on OSF is easier and more intuitive than ever thanks to a reengineered submission workflow.
 Newly editable metadata fields also allow users to update key information in their registrations at any time.

-Project admins and visitors alike can look forward to a Files page redesign that facilitates easier organization and viewing, FAIR data sharing, and quicker load times.
+Project admins and visitors alike can now access a Files page redesign that facilitates easier organization and viewing, FAIR data sharing, and quicker load times.
 Visitors can more quickly identify file information through an improved hierarchical structure and individual file metadata.

 OSF will soon offer templates and workflows for reporting the outcomes of preregistered studies.
 Preregistration defines study designs and analysis plans to make clear what was planned in advance to allow for more serendipitous findings and to reduce selective reporting.
 The new reporting workflow will allow researchers to share the outcomes of their planned research along with final data, analysis scripts, and supplemental materials.